 3. Create a calm sleep environment

-Now that your toddler has gotten his fill of activities for the day, it’s time to create an environment conducive to sleep.
+Now that your toddler has gotten her fill of activities for the day, it’s time to create an environment conducive to sleep.

 - Turning off a few lights to keep your home dark

 - Speaking to her quietly and softly

 - Providing relaxing activities like puzzles and art